 Phone: (519) 867-2021

-St Clair Twp Mayoral Message in regards to the Covid-19 Situation Oct 8/20
+Mayoral Message in regards to the Covid-19 Situation May 16/20

-I left the following information in from the last few notes, as I have had additional questions in regards to what is legislated for individuals and businesses.
+I left this information in from the last note, as I have had additional questions in regards to what is legislated for individuals and businesses.
 There are only three public compliance orders that have been issued by Provincial or Federal legislation for individuals.
 The hope is that through education and reminders that individuals will comply.
 However if not, individuals could be fined or even receive jail time if non-compliance persists in these areas:

 1) Not self-quarantining for 14 days when returning to Canada, reporting is done by calling–1-888-502-9060

-2) Being open for business when you are not following Provincial legislation–reporting is done by calling 1-888-310-1122-Provincial
+2) Being open for business when you are not an deemed an essential service–reporting is done by calling 1-888-310-1122-Provincial

-Social distancing or staying home whenever possible is not legislated but is still a strong recommendation from our Public Health Officials.
+Social distancing or staying home is not legislated but is still a strong recommendation from our Public Health Officials.
 We are seeing the positive results from everyone following these recommendations.
-It has been proven that these responses to the COVID-19 Virus are very successful in slowing and could eventually eliminate the continued transmission.
+It has been proven that these responses to the COVID-19 Virus are very successful in slowing and eventually eliminating the transmission.
+We understand how difficult it is for everyone as many open businesses have long lineups outside and limited access.
+We are encouraged that the Province has allowed many more businesses to open with restrictions.
+We hope that everyone will continue to pack their patience before leaving to shop and maintain their distance… I am very pleased that everyone I have seen are practicing social distancing very well and I know it is appreciated very much by others.

 Be assured that critical supply chain infrastructure such as the water and sewer systems, grocery stores, gas stations, pharmacies and other commercial venues will stay open for business and be able to supply the needs of our residents throughout this time.
 Patience is the key for all of us.
 Our Emergency Response Personnel, Fire, Police, Paramedics and Public Works will also continue to provide assistance as they are needed.